Kristin611/Kristin611/README.md

 - 👋 Hi, I’m Kristin.
 - 👀 I’m interested in full-stack development and accessibility.
-- 🌱 I’m currently a boot camp student at Rice University and we just started learning Node.js.
+- 🌱 I’m currently a boot camp student at Rice University.
+I am currently learning Node.js.
 - 💞️ I’m looking to collaborate on any interesting, fun, or academic-related projects!
 - 📫 How to reach me: GitHub inbox.